Feng shui means literally ‘wind-water’

 Sieren Ernst, founder of environmental consultancy Ethics & Environment.

-The worst air quality by cities
+The worst air quality in cities

 Average yearly PM2.5 concentration (levels of dangerous particles in the air) based on IQAir Air Visual, 2018.